+=

 Minimum Credits to Earn

 Per Year for Full-time

 Students

-Academic Year Minimum
+Academic Minimum

-Credits
+Year Credits

 Earned

+Lairieu

-1 36
+1 35

-2 72

-3 108

-4 144

-5 180

-This is referred to as the pace of completion.
-Transfer credits are included when measuring a student's cumulative average pace.
-Students must meet the pace requirement at the time SAP is measured - at the end of each academic year (including summer) to retain eligibility for financial aid.
+Transfer credits, including college credits taken in summer and at another college campus during or prior to joining UC Santa Cruz, are included when measuring a student's cumulative average pace.
+Students must meet the pace requirement at the time FA SAP is measured - at the end of each academic year (including summer) to retain eligibility for financial aid.

-The following chart shows 2 sample pace calculations.
-Enrolling in summer at a UC or at another campus may improve a student's pace.
-However, it will also reduce remaining number of quarters the student is eligible to receive financial aid.
-(See "Maximum Time to Degree" below.)
+The following chart shows two sample pace calculations.
+Enrolling in summer at a UC or at another campus may improve a student's pace; however, it will also reduce the number of eligible credits of a student's financial aid eligibility (See "Maximum Time to Degree").